jyrg02/Leiden/PCNI/Readings/Week 3/colleyGunShipPen2021.md

 Attributes the writing of
 the attention they (enlightment writers) paid to different parts of the globe and to the operation of power and military violence were vital aspects of their appeal to those in high office p.57 that in an age of rampant, expensive and disruptive military violence on land and sea, innovatory and informed legislators might intervene so as to bind up society’s wounds, re-establish order, remodel their respective states p.
 58
+Constitutions are not just descriptions of how state work but also enshrine rights.[^19]
 ### Russia
 Catherine accepts and begins the nakaz because she needs to cement her position p.
 64. Her position was tenous because she was not russian and had no claim by blood to the throne p.
 65
 For the author the thing that makes a constitution is when the ruler binds themselves to it